FAQs

 How is the burial conducted?

-Mount Sinai respects the wishes of every family in regard to completion of the burial.
-Historical convention involves the mourners, family members and others attending the funeral who choose to participate, will shovel earth to cover the casket.
 One tradition is to use the back of the shovel, to show our unwillingness to perform this final act of separation.
 Another tradition is for each mourner to plant the shovel back in the mound of earth rather than hand the shovel to the next person.
 Other families request that the Mount Sinai staff complete this act.
-We are here to assist you in the manner that makes you most comfortable.
+Regardless of what you choose, we are here to support you in whatever way makes you most comfortable.

 What is the traditional observance in the week following the funeral?

 Upon leaving the gravesite, the immediate family commences the seven day shiva period; they “sit shiva”.
 During this period meals are usually brought in for the family to allow them to focus on mourning.
 Family and friends typically pay what is called a “shiva call” to visit the family to bring food, company, comfort and a sympathetic ear.
-There is often a brief religious service each morning and/or evening.
-Each family chooses whether, how, and for how long, they will observe shiva.
-Again, it is the presence of friends and family at this time that is the most crucial to healing.

 Can I make Jewish funeral plans before the time of need?